-The Center offers students a unique opportunity

-take the protection of every human's rights personally."
+The Center offers students a unique opportunity to learn more about the social issues that are already important to them as well as others that they may not think about as often, such as internet freedom or their "ethical footprint."
+The historical context of the Civil Rights Movement provides visiting classes with a framework to reflect on how they can act - both individually and as a group - on behalf of others.
+In fact, the mission of The Center is "to empower people to take the protection of every human's rights personally."
 By showing your students these key events of the past, you can better prepare them for what they will face in the future.